Punktum-dk/epp-service-specification/README.md

 An change of name servers example: `NSA-REDEL-098f6bcd4621d373cade4e832627b4f6`

 - The authorization is for a transfer operation (`REDEL`, for redelegation)
-- The authorization is generated/issued by a registrar (`NSA`, for name server administrator)
+- The authorization is generated/issued by a name server administrator (`NSA`, for name server administrator)
 - and finally a unique key

 Since an authorization could also be issue by the registrant or proxy, those example would resemble the following: